JohnRushKucharski/netherland/README.md

 ## Assumptions

 ## Notes
+The compute sequence within a timestep proceeds as follows:
+    1. Cell.step_forward() inputs are validated: yrs > 0, biomass > 0.
+    2.

 Morris and Bowden (1986) describes a stable, marsh with constant levels of exogenous deposition and no erosion.
 This leads to the following assumptions:
 1. Turnover of biomass due to erosion and burial can be apportioned as follows: